DUNE-DAQ/docs/docs/packages/iomanager/README.md

 The standard `send()` and `receive()` methods will throw an ERS exception if they time out.
 This is ideal for cases where timeouts are an exceptional condition (this applies to most, if not all send calls, for example).
 In cases where the timeout condition can be safely ignored (such as the callback-driving methods which are retrying the receive in a tight loop), the `try_send` and `try_receive` methods may be used.
 Note that these methods are **not** `noexcept`, any non-timeout issues will result in an ERS exception.

-## Updating existing code to use IOManager

-Please see [this page](Updating.md) for information about updating your code to use IOManager.
-Also, if you are interested in using dynamic connection names, look at [this page](Using-dynamic-connection-names.md)

 ## APIs used by IOManager

 The API used for queues is documented [here](Queue.md).
 Network connections use [IPM](https://dune-daq-sw.readthedocs.io/en/latest/packages/ipm/) and [NetworkManager](NetworkManager.md)